ts5h/kadenze_max_final_project/README.txt

-Due to what appears to be a problem with the uploader, I could not upload a large zip file containing movies, so I uploaded them to YouTube.
+Due to what appears to be a problem with the Kadenze's uploader, I could not upload a large zip file containing movies.
+So, I uploaded them to YouTube.
 The URLs are below:

 Performance